 ^{}The PG Diploma and PG Certificate are exit awards and are not available for entry.
 They may be awarded as exit awards at the discretion of the Board of Examiners.
 A PG Diploma is not available for the MSc with Extended Research stream because there is no summer project for that stream.
 A PG Certificate would be available for the MSc w/ ER if a student needed to withdraw after the first year due to exceptional circumstances.
-All students must apply to and join the MSc.
+You must apply to and join the MSc.

-Ownership Ownership
+Ownership

 Awarding Institution Imperial College London Faculty Faculty of Natural Sciences

 Teaching Institution Imperial College London Department Physics

-Associateship Royal College of Science Main Location(s) of Study South Kensington Campus
+Associateship Diploma of Imperial College (DIC) Main Location(s) of Study South Kensington Campus

-External Reference External Reference
+External Reference

-Relevant QAA Benchmark St external reference points atement(s) and/or other N/A
+Relevant QAA Benchmark Statement(s) and/or other external reference points N/A

 FHEQ Level 7

 EHEA Level 2nd Cycle

 External Accreditor(s) (if ap oplicable)

 External Accreditor 1: N/A

-Accreditation received: N/a Accreditation renewal: n/a
+Accreditation received: N/A Accreditation renewal: N/A

 Collaborative Provision

 Collaborative partner Collaboration type Agreement effective date Agreement expiry date

 N/A N/A N/A N/A

 Specification Details

 Programme Lead Professor Stephen Warren

-Student cohorts covered by specification 2022-23 entry
+Student cohorts covered by specification 2023-24 entry

 Date of introduction of programme October 08

-Date of programme specification/revision October 22
+Date of programme specification/revision June 23